miftahulfahmi-code/datascience_world_01/README.md

 # datascience_world_01
-This World Theme: "Spatial Data Science"
+This World Theme: "**Spatial Data Science**"
-It is beautiful to see as a cloud!
-Understanding the data and environment as a satellite!
+It is beautiful to understand the data and environment as a CLOUD!
+Imagine you want to see how spread our world is, how socio-economic affects in each cities, then we need to fly further (helicopter viewer).

+This Repository will teach you two parts (please click here)

+(1) Learn the basic of Data Cleaning and Visualization: pandas, numpy.
+Visualization of graph using MAT PLOTLY and SEABORN.
+You can visualize geographical information (GPKG) using OSMNx.
+Please click here []
+(2) Learn the basic of Data Integration (Combine data from different sources) and REGRESSION (simplest part of unsupervised machine learning).
+Here, we will use SKLEARN as the main part of Regression analysis.
+Please click here []

 ----